ID formats

 X-Request-Id: req_RKT95R73PHHF5N1AMH9H2Q58MCIf you set your own X-Request-Id request header, we use it as-is (up to 128 chars) so your traces can span the proxy.
 Otherwise we mint one.

-Event ID format
+Webhook event ID format

 SDK app format

-The odd one out: SDK apps use app_<24 hex chars>, not a ULID.
+The odd one out: SDK apps use app_<24 hex chars>, not a UUID or ULID.
 This pre-dates the partner ID conventions — SDK app IDs ship into customer binaries and the shorter hex form was baked into the client SDKs before the prefix catalog existed.
 They're still opaque; treat them as strings.

 The tolerance rule

-GET /v1/content/cnt_01HX9Y6K7EJ4T2ABCDEF01234 ← prefixed
+GET /v1/content/cnt_7d18b9a1-8b2c-4f3e-a4d5-6e7f8a9b0c1d ← prefixed

-GET /v1/content/01HX9Y6K7EJ4T2ABCDEF01234 ← bareBoth resolve the same row.
-This is not a validation — a malformed id (wrong length, wrong charset) still falls through to a NOT_FOUND.
+GET /v1/content/7d18b9a1-8b2c-4f3e-a4d5-6e7f8a9b0c1d ← bareBoth forms resolve to the same resource.
+A malformed id returns NOT_FOUND.
 Every content, scheduled-post, social-account, and leased-account path param behaves this way.

 Tolerance runs one way.
 Responses always carry the canonical shape — we don't strip prefixes on the way out.
 Store whatever we hand you.